 This Bachelor of Arts in Theology is designed to provide an effective and well-balanced knowledge and skills for both academic and ministry related roles in contemporary society.
 The programme provides students with firm foundation in the study of theology as well as practical skills necessary to offer spiritual leadership in the Church and society at large.

-- WHY STUDY BSC COMPUTER SCIENCE AT DOMINION UNIVERSITY?
+- WHY STUDY BA THEOLOGY AT DOMINION UNIVERSITY?

 At Dominion University exceptional and experiential learning platform is provided for students.
 Studying Theology at Dominion ensures the provision of in-depth understanding of the doctrines of the Bible and the Christian faith, as well as sufficient knowledge and understanding of other religion of the world.
 The programme, also equip students with the Biblical and theological skills relevant for effective Christian ministry as well as prepare them for advanced religious studies.